The Karma of Behaving BadlyPosted By William Dubin, Ph.D. on September 15, 2010 at 3:46pm | Excessive Appetites

 Perhaps “asleep at the wheel” is too strong.
 At some level he was conscious of what he was doing.
 H reports that he observed himself following a path he had previously recognized as harmful and vowed to never follow again.
 He reports that he remembered his vow of abstinence, yet he simply did not exert the effort required to perform as intended and mindlessly followed the familiar sequence to the first lapse . . . demoralization and eventual relapse.

 Performance becomes easier with practice.
 In fact, with enough practice, performance can become autonomous—that is, it requires no conscious attention at all.
-Consider activities such as driving or using a computer keyboard.
+Consider activities such as driving or using a computer keyboard or playing video games as LoL, with a good league of legends mouse.
 When first attempted, performance is slow, hesitant, and filled with error, but with practice speed increases, variability decreases, and execution becomes increasingly effortless.
 What once demanded considerable attention can now be performed rapidly and accurately with little or no awareness of the component actions.